Microalgae are a renewable source of feed, fuel and nutrition.

-- Structural and operational design of low-cost, algae energy production modules (see example)
+- Structural and operational design of low-cost, algae energy production modules.

 Microalgae (algae) are easy to grow and rich in nutrients that promote good health.

 The land used to grow algae can be non-arable land as long as it has access to a source of water (e.g. saline, brackish or wastewater).
-We have demonstrated algae cultivation in laboratories, on rooftop demonstration facilities, and most recently, at our 250,000-L Algae Energy Farm.
+We have demonstrated algae cultivation in laboratories, on rooftop demonstration facilities, and at the 250,000-L Algae Energy Farm in Pinjarra Hills.

 How many types of algae are there?